 Irish Spring soap for Restless Leg Syndrome?
 Whaaaa?
 My friend and wise woman, Valerie Lis, sent me that tip and I had to laugh.
 But, I also had to try it.

-Since nobody seems to know what causes RLS, and since traditional medicine suggests treatments that are laden with questionable side effects, I think a bar of soap is well worth trying.
+Because nobody seems to truly know what causes RLS, and since traditional medicine suggests treatments laden with questionable side effects, I think a bar of soap is well worth trying.

 For example, here are some traditional medical treatments for Restless Leg Syndrome (taken from http://www.ninds.nih.gov/index.htm):